 These kids are smart, funny, and they are the future.
-My grandchildren represent my most important inspiration; they’re the primary driving philosophy behind Duke’s Chowder House.
+My grandchildren represent my most important inspiration; they’re the primary driving philosophy behind Duke’s Seafood & Chowder.
 They are the reason I work so hard to source sustainable seafood, and other ingredients; I will do everything I can to ensure that they, and generations after them, have access to the same wholesome food that we do.
 I will not stand by and watch a precious resource like Wild Salmon become a thing of the past.
 My grandchildren deserve fresh, Wild Seafood for their entire lives, and so do their grandchildren.

 Sunday, June 18 is a day to celebrate fathers; whether you have one, or are one, our dads deserve recognition for their role in our lives.